Pascale Ferran

 Pascale Ferran ([fɛʁɑ̃]; born 17 April 1960) is a French film director and screenwriter.
 In 2007, her film Lady Chatterley won five César Awards including Best Film, Best Cinematography and Best Adaptation.
 Her 2014 film Bird People was selected to compete in the Un Certain Regard section at the 2014 Cannes Film Festival.
 Ferran also wrote the screenplay for The Red Turtle, an animated film by Michael Dudok de Wit, that competed in the Hawaii International Film Festival on 12 November 2016.

 Early life

-Pascale Ferran was born on April 17, 1960 in Paris, France.
+Pascale Ferran was born on April 17, 1960, in Paris, France.
+Her father was sports journalist Jacques Ferran.
 From a young age she was involved in cinema, operating the film club at her high school.
-From 1980 to 1983 she attended IDHEC, which is now known as prestigious La Fémis.
+From 1980 to 1983 she attended IDHEC, which is now known as the prestigious La Fémis.

 Career

 Directing and Screenwriting

 Ferran helped to write the documentary Mange ta soupe by Mathieu Amalric, which was released in 1997.
 Shortly after, in 1998, Ferran wrote, filmed, and directed Quatre jours à Ocoee', a documentary about a jazz music record.
 Released in 2000, this documentary was filmed in Florida.
 Around this time Ferran also wrote Paratonerre which, due to funding, has never been released.
 In 1999 Ferran directed a film dubbing of Stanley Kubrick's 1999 film Eyes Wide Shut.